 What is your favorite trekking route?

 My all-time favorite trekking route is Everest region.
 I know I have traveled there a lot but, each time I go, I can’t get enough of its beauty.
 I never get tired of going to the same road every time.
 I am not joking but, wherever I go, there is a small part of me that misses Everest.
 I am always baffled by its glory and its beauty.
-Trekking to EBC is also quite challenging and I love to face those type of challenges.
+Everest Base Camp trek is also quite challenging and I love to face those type of challenges.

 I really don’t know why but, every time I see the mountain, I feel very proud.
 I mean who wouldn’t?
 Everest is the tallest mountain of the world.
 Since I am a Sherpa myself, I love my traditions and culture.
 And in the Everest region, I can get to see that a lot.